psytext/rosettastats/docs/index.md

 - Mediation analysis with a continous or dichtomous predictor and up to three mediators using [mediation analysis](mediation.html)

+## Moderated mediation

+Moderation and mediation are techniques involving more complicated relationships.
+Mediation can be tested in various ways and means that the causal association between two variables occurs through the causal association of the antecedent with the mediator, and a second causal association of the mediator with the consequent.
+Moderation, tested using interaction, means that the causal association between two variables is itself influenced by a third variable.
+Each causal path can be moderated by a continous or dichotomous variable.

+- Moderated mediation analysis with a continous or dichtomous predictor and one or two continous or dichtomous moderators (one for each causal path) and up to three mediators using [moderated mediation analysis](moderatedMediation.html)

 <!-- ## Intensive longitudinal analyses -->